 In recognition of university-based scholars in the United States who are doing the most to shape educational practice and policy, Rick Hess of EducationWeek released the 2020 RHSU Edu-Scholar Public Influence Rankings on January 8.
-In the 2020 ranking, two College of Education faculty members were recognized in the top 25 of most influential scholars.
+In the 2020 ranking, two College of Education and Human Development faculty members were recognized in the top 25 of most influential scholars.
 Sara Goldrick-Rab, professor of higher education policy and sociology, was ranked ninth.
 Marc Lamont Hill, Steve Charles Chair in Media, Cities, and Solutions and professor of urban education, was ranked #24.
 Douglas Webber, associate professor of economics in the College of Liberal Arts, was also included on the list and ranked #186.
 Congratulations to our faculty on this recognition!

 Goldrick-Rab has been ranked on this list of influential education scholars for nine consecutive years.
 Her previous rankings are as follows: